lowheaddamfatalities/lowheaddamfatalitieswebsite/README.md

         Save

     5. Access the Application
-        Open your browser and navigate to https://[your github username].github.io/LowHeadDamFatalitiesTestSite/ The application will automatically load and fetch dam data.
+        Open your browser and navigate to https://[your github username].github.io/LowHeadDamFatalitieswebsite/ The application will automatically load and fetch the data.

 ## File Structure